cms-opendata-analyses/HiForestProducerTool/README.md

 ### Run the producer

-- In the VM, make symbolic links to the conditions database
+- If you are using the VM, make symbolic links to the conditions database

   ```
   ln -sf /cvmfs/cms-opendata-conddb.cern.ch/GR_R_39X_V6B GR_R_39X_V6B
   ln -sf /cvmfs/cms-opendata-conddb.cern.ch/GR_R_39X_V6B.db GR_R_39X_V6B.db
   ```

   You should now see the `cms-opendata-conddb.cern.ch` link in the `/cvmfs` area.

-- In the docker container, comment the line starting with  `process.GlobalTag.connect` in the configuration file `hiforestanalyzer_cfg.py`
+- If you are using the docker container, comment the line starting with  `process.GlobalTag.connect` in the configuration file `hiforestanalyzer_cfg.py`

 - Set the number of events in the configuration file.
 The default -1 runs over all events.